 I’ll throw out an alternative: Maybe we just move away from B2B to Account-Based as an industry term.
 B2C is already moving to “Consumer-Based”.

-Having been in the mix with many B2B operational teams working on alignment, efficiency, and visibility challenges for over a decade, I tip my hat to the forethought in marketing challenges by ITSMA’s insight and the FilpMyFunnel folks to help reframe marketers for a more natural alignment.
+Having been in the mix with many B2B operational teams working on alignment, efficiency, and visibility challenges for over a decade, I tip my hat to the forethought in marketing challenges by ITSMA’s insight and the ABM thought leaders to help reframe marketers for more natural alignment.

 Multiple facets of ABM